-Take a cue from Bagbin and change your wardrobe – PNC to judges, lawyers
+Take a cue from Bagbin and change your wardrobe – PNC to Judges, lawyers

 Prof. Kofi Awoonor mocked educated Ghanaians in his poem 'We have found a new land'.
 It was about Africans imitating the dressing of their colonial masters and abandoning their own.
 The judges and lawyers can also come up with a uniform different from their current one that should have a local touch, and that will be admirable.

-The PNC is of the belief that our economic condition and our ways of life would be improved the moment we decide to patronize our own products and live as Ghanaians and as Africans.
+The PNC is of the believe that our economic condition and our ways of life would be improved the moment we decide to patronise our own products and live as Ghanaians and as Africans.

 PNC: Service with honesty